tsroten/fcache/docs/api.rst

         :raises exceptions.IOError: the cache file does not exist or cannot be read.
         :raises pickle.UnpicklingError: there was a problem unpickling an object.

+    .. method:: invalidate(key)

+        Force data to expire.
+After forcing *key* to expire, calling :meth:`~fcache.Cache.get` on *key* will return :data:`None`.

+        :param key: the name of the data to invalidate.
+        :type key: :mod:`string`
+        :raises exceptions.KeyError: *key* was not found.
+        :raises exceptions.IOError: the cache file does not exist or cannot be read.

     .. method:: remove(key)

         Remove data from the cache.
 All data stored under *key* is deleted from the cache.